- China Tours +

 A muslim region, the cuisine from this Western province is lamb-heavy and famous for it's pulled noodles, dried fruits and full-flavor dishes.

 As a southern province, it's no surprise that the cuisine here is slightly reminiscent of Thai cooking and holds a flavor profile quite different from the rest of the country.
 Largely rice-based, this cuisine is simple and hearty.
 Read more about Yunnan cuisine.

 Still hungry?
 Good.
 There are plenty more Shanghai restaurants to try.

 If you're strolling around the French Concession, here are a few lunching and munching options to chew on.

 If you want to eat like a local, here's our pick for the best local daytime and nightime eats, and if street food is what you seek, here's a good list of where to search for road-side bites in Shanghai.

 Want more help?
-Our expert guides can help arrange your itinerary to make sure you catch all the best eateries while you explore the city, or, if you're feeling adventurous, why not sign up for a cooking class and learn to make your favorite dish for your family and friends back home.
+Our expert travel advisors can help arrange your itinerary to make sure you catch all the best eateries while you explore the city.
+Or you can see our most popular Shanghai tours as follows: